Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Channel Model and Problem Formulation

-With \eqref{eq:posterori_model_of_Hkm}, the imperfect CSI for each user is modeled as an \textit{a posteriori} beam domain channel model with both channel mean and channel variance information, which considers the impacts of practical antenna array and includes the effects of channel aging and spatial correlation.
-The model described in \eqref{eq:posterori_model_of_Hkm} can describe the imperfect CSI obtained by the BS in the practical massive MIMO systems under various mobile scenarios.
-When $\beta_k$ is very close to 1, it is equivalent to the quasi-static scenario.
-When $\beta_k$ becomes very small, it can be used to describe high speed scenario.
-By setting the $\beta_k$ according to their speeds, we are able to describe the channel uncertainties in various typical channel conditions in practical massive MIMO systems.
-Based on this channel model, we investigate the precoder design robust to the imperfect CSI at the BS in this work.
+With \eqref{eq:posterori_model_of_Hkm}, the imperfect CSI for each user is modeled as an {\it a posteriori} statistical channel model with both channel mean and channel variance information.
+The model can describe the imperfect CSI obtained by the BS in the practical massive MIMO systems under various mobile scenarios.
+When $\alpha_{k}$ is very close to 1, the coherence time is large, and the model applies to the quasi-static scenario.
+When $\alpha_{k}$ becomes very small, the coherence time is small, and the model can be used for high mobility scenario.
+By setting the $\alpha_{k}$ according the mobility of UTs, we are able to describe the channel uncertainties in various channel conditions.
+Based on the proposed channel model in \eqref{eq:posterori_model_of_Hkm}, we investigate the precoder design robust to the imperfect CSI at the BS in this work.
+The proposed posterior channel model is obtained in the case that the impacts of channel estimation error are not considered.
+A similar model can be obtained if we fit the channel estimation error into the beam based statistical model when the channel estimates are not sufficiently accurate.

+In the literature, there also exists another category of research solving the channel aging problem by channel prediction \cite{Kashyap2017Performance,yuan2020machine,Kim2021Massive}, which can obtain a similar but more accurate channel model to that in \eqref{eq:posterori_model_of_Hkm}.
+The proposed robust precoding method in this work is based on knowing the posterior channel mean and channel covariance matrix.
+It is not contradict with the channel prediction.
+On the contrary, we can view the predicted channel as the posterior channel mean, and the prediction error covariance matrix as the posterior channel covariance matrix.
+Thus, the proposed method developed in this work can be combined with the channel prediction to further improve the sum-rate performance.